sjsu-library/unionist/_template/obj83.md

 article.type:
 volume: '1'
 issue: '6'
 transcription: CHINESE COURAGE.
-While advancing towards Fuh-chow, the capital of Fuh-keenprovince, we meet several war-junks, despathced, doubtless, in quest of us.
-Wehappened to direct our spy-glass towards one of them, which so intimidated thecrew, that they ran below decks, and did not reappear till they were sure ofhaving escaped the danger.
-  We could only ascribe their panic to mistaking theclass for a gun, which they supposed pointed at them.—<em>Gutzlaff’s Voyage</em>
+While advancing towards Fuh-chow, the capital of Fuh-keen<br>province, we meet several war-junks, despathced, doubtless, in quest of us.
+We<br>happened to direct our spy-glass towards one of them, which so intimidated the<br>crew, that they ran below decks, and did not reappear till they were sure of<br>having escaped the danger.
+We could only ascribe their panic to mistaking the<br>class for a gun, which they supposed pointed at them.—<br><em>Gutzlaff’s Voyage</em>
 Scholarly Notes: I haven't found this quote yet in the book that is here - https://babel.hathitrust.org/cgi/pt?id=ucw.ark:/13960/t1rf6c42z&view=1up&seq=5
 Commentary: As with much travel writing at this time, Gützlaff's tone is patronizing and laced with Euro-centric perspectives.
 Some of Gützlaff's book is available here